planchar/machine-condition-monitoring/README.md

 The project had the following phases:
 1. Exploring the digital signal processing domain
-1. Getting the dataset
+2. Getting the dataset
-1. Extracting features from the audio to train the model on
+3. Extracting features from the audio to train the model on
-1. Evaluating and finetuning
+4. Evaluating and finetuning
-1. Presenting the results
+5. Presenting the results

 ## Getting Started

 ### Repository Outline

-This repo contains some tools we used in each phase.
+The repository contains some tools we used during each phase.

-#### Exploring the digital signal processing domain
+#### 1. Exploring the digital signal processing domain

-This is further elaborated on in the [resources](#Resources) section below.
+The information resources we used to gain more insight into the project are further elaborated on in the [resources](#Resources) section below.

-#### Getting the dataset
+#### 2. Getting the dataset

+As stated above, we worked with the [MIMII Dataset](https://zenodo.org/record/3384388).

-To help download the dataset, some scripts and guidance is provided in the [preparation.md file](./setup/preparation.md) in the setup folder.
+To help download the complete dataset, some scripts and guidance is provided in the [preparation.md file](./setup/preparation.md) in the setup folder.

-#### Extracting features from the audio to train the model on
+#### 3. Extracting features from the audio to train the model on

 We chose to save the features we extracted into a csv file to be able to easily import them in a Pandas DataFrame later on.